Andrii Portnov: Biography

-Andrii Portnov was born on May 17, 1979, in Dnipro.
-He graduated from Dnipropetrovsk National University (M.A. in History, with honors, 2001) and Warsaw University (M.A. in Cultural Studies, with honors, 2003).
-In 2005, Portnov defended his Ph.D. (kandydats`ka dysertaciia) at the Ivan Krypiakevych Institute of Ukrainian Studies of the National Academy of Sciences of Ukraine in Lviv (supervisor Prof. Yaroslav Isaievych).
+Andrii Portnov was born on 17 May 1979 in Dnipro.
+He graduated from Dnipropetrovsk National University (M.A. in history, with honors, 2001) and Warsaw University (M.A. in cultural studies, with honors, 2003).
+In 2005, Portnov defended his PhD (kandydats`ka dysertaciia) at the Ivan Krypiakevych Institute of Ukrainian Studies of the National Academy of Sciences of Ukraine in Lviv (supervisor Prof. Yaroslav Isaievych).

 He was a research fellow or had fellowships at the University of Trier (2004–2006), Center for Holocaust and Genocide Studies in Amsterdam (2007), Institute for European Studies of the National Academy of Sciences of Ukraine in Kyiv (2007–2008), National Institute for Strategic Studies of Ukraine in Kyiv (2008–2010), Center for Russian, Caucasian and Central European Studies (CERCEC) in Paris (2010).

-He was an editor of the academic journal “Ukraїna Moderna” (2006–2010), in 2012 he co-founded and co-edited (until 2017) the intellectual web portal Historians.in.ua.
+He was an editor of the academic journal "Ukraїna Moderna" (2006–2010), in 2012 he co-founded and co-edited (until 2017) the intellectual web portal Historians.in.ua.

 In 2012–2014 he was a Fellow at the Berlin Institute for Advanced Study (Wissenschaftskolleg zu Berlin), in 2012–2016 – Alexander-von-Humboldt Fellow at the Institute for Slavic Studies of the Humboldt University in Berlin and Centre for Contemporary History (ZZF) in Potsdam (from 2015).
 In 2016–2017 he was a research fellow at the University of Geneva.
 In 2017 and 2019 he was a short-term Fellow at the Institute for Human Sciences (IWM) in Vienna.

 During 2012–2020 Portnov taught courses on Ukrainian and East European history and cultures at the Humboldt University in Berlin, Free University Berlin, Vrije Universiteit Brussel, University of Basel, the Institut d'Etudes Politiques de Lyon, etc.

 In 2015 Portnov initiated and became a director of the Berlin-Brandenburg Ukrainian Research Initiative, which transformed itself in 2017 into PRISMA UKRAЇNA Research Network Eastern Europe in Berlin.

-In May 2018 Portnov was appointed a Professor of Entangled History of Ukraine at the European University Viadrina (Frankfurt/Oder).
+In May 2018 Portnov was appointed a professor of entangled history of Ukraine at the European University Viadrina (Frankfurt/Oder).

-In 2019 he was also invited as a Guest Professor to the University of Potsdam.
+In 2019 he was also invited as a guest professor to the University of Potsdam.

 Prof. Portnov holds membership in the Ukrainian PEN Club and the German Association for East European Studies (DGO).